pietrodardano/pietrodardano.github.io/content/authors/admin/_index.md

     date_end: 2024-10-18
     summary: |
       Developed a tactile-driven validation system for cobots in aircraft testing, integrating Explainable AI (XAI) to enhance model interpretability.
 Migrated the system framework from ROS1 to ROS2, implementing hybrid CNNs with Grad-CAM for supervised deep learning.
 Achieved a classification F1-score of 96%-99.2%.

-  - position: Research Intern - Reinforced Learning
-    company_name: University of Trento
-    company_url: null
-    company_logo: null
-    date_start: 2024-06-03
-    date_end: 2024-11-01
-    summary: |
-      Designed and implemented PPO-based Walk and Stop policies for a quadruped robot.
-Conducted training in Nvidia IsaacSim + IsaacLab and integrated it with the Unitree AlienGo platform.
-Research contributed to an upcoming publication submitted to IROS 2025.

   - position: Student Researcher
     company_name: Politecnico di Milano